This article explains the information captured by ThousandEyes Enterprise Agents, and information forwarded to ThousandEyes.

 Average availability, error count and resolution time from the Enterprise Agent to the nameservers

 Trust tree and data chain information for each nameserver returned in a DNSSEC query, validated from the bottom of the chain up.
 DNSSEC data will not apply to most customers.
-For DNSSEC data, please refer here for more information.
+For DNSSEC data, please see this article for more information.

 BGP and DNS+ tests do not use Enterprise Agents.